BlockstreamResearch/bip-frost-dkg/README.md

 [^joint-security]: Schnorr signatures and ECDH-based KEMs are known to be jointly secure [Theorem 2, [DLPSS11](https://eprint.iacr.org/2011/615)] under the combination of the gap-DH and gap-DL assumptions, and this result can be adapted to the MR-KEM used in EncPedPop.

-ChillDKG requires that all participants have authentic copies of the other participants' host public keys.[^trust-anchor] Authenticity of the host public keys can be verified through pairwise out-of-band comparisons between every pair of participants.
-This verification can occur at any time before the DKG session is finalized, in particular before the start of the session.

-[^trust-anchor]: No protocol can prevent man-in-the-middle attacks without this or a comparable assumption.
-Note that this requirement is implicit in other schemes as well.
-For example, setting up a multi-signature wallet via non-interactive key aggregation in MuSig2 [[BIP 327](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki)] also requires the assumption that all participants have authentic copies of each other's individual public keys.

 #### Equality Check Protocol CertEq

 The CertEq protocol is straightforward:[^certeq-literature]